mtiezzi/mtiezzi.github.io/_pages/about.md

 I am a post-doctoral researcher in the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/), tutored by [Prof. Stefano Melacci](http://sailab.diism.unisi.it/people/stefano-melacci/).
 I obtained my PhD at the University of Siena, Italy, defending a thesis entitled "Local Propagation in Neural Network Learning by Architectural Constraints".

 I am generally interested in Artificial Intelligence and other connected areas of computer science.
 My recent contributes are related to both the application of  Deep Learning models to computer vision and video analysis, and fundational studies regarding novel learning algorithms and neural models.
-I am particularly interested in the emerging field of non-euclidean Deep Learning, in particular in Graph Neural Networks.
+I am particularly interested in the field of non-euclidean Deep Learning, in particular in Graph Neural Networks, as long as the emerging topic of Lifelong Learning.

 News
 ====
+- **[June 2022]**  ["Stochastic Coherence Over Attention Trajectory For Continuous Learning In Video Streams"](https://mtiezzi.github.io/publication/2022-06-09-stochastic) has been accepted at the IJCAI2022 Conference!
+Have a look at the [technical report here](https://arxiv.org/abs/2204.12193)!

 - **[November 2021]**  ["Being Friends Instead of Adversaries: Deep Networks Learn from Data Simplified by Other Networks"](https://mtiezzi.github.io/publication/2022-02-25-friendly2) has been accepted at the AAAI2022 Conference!
 Have a look at the [technical report here](https://arxiv.org/abs/2112.09968)!

 - **[April 2021]**  ["Deep Constraint-based Propagation in Graph Neural Networks"](https://mtiezzi.github.io/publication/2021-04-15-lpgnn-TPAMI) has been published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!